namebasehq/gitbook-learning-center/development/getting-started.md

 ---
 description: >-
   These guides are for developers looking to build apps using Handshake.
-You will learn how to build four different types of applications from start to finish.
 ---

 # Getting started with Handshake